plumier/plumier/docs/refs/Route-Generation-Cheat-Sheet.md

 ## Absolute Route Override

-Absolute route override (route start with `/`) will ignore all the controller and action name, instead it will used provided route.
+Absolute route override (route start with `/`) will ignore all the controller and action name including the directory convention name, instead it will used provided route.

 ```typescript
 export class AnimalController {